SyncfusionExamples/web-how-to-bind-Elasticsearch-database-to-pivot-table/Typescript/README.md

 Now follows the steps one after the other:

-* Run the **PivotController** (Server-side) Core Api application.
+* Run the **PivotController** Core Api (Server-side) application.
 * Navigate to client side sample for Typescript.
-* In the typescript pivot-table sample, Run the below command to install the node_modules,
+* In the typescript pivot-table sample, Run the below command to install the NPM packages.
 ```sh
 npm install
 ```